Fokoue22/ANSIBLE-Project-on-AWS/README.md

 Play4: Deploy git on ubuntu clients

 # STEPS BY STEPS PROCESS
-Setup an Ansible cluster with the controller running on Amazon Linux 2 and the 4 nodes in which 2 running on linux 2 and 2 running on ubuntu
 Launched 3 amazon linux 2 and 2 ubuntu server:
 ![image](https://github.com/Fokoue22/ANSIBLE-Project-on-AWS/assets/117523566/652c366e-9281-4c62-ab97-9560917463e8)